 - permit streamlining and the reduction of permit types by 50%

-QuEST continues essential existing policy elements and incorporates new policy to increase ecotourism opportunities in national parks, streamline management and incentivise best practice operations.
+The QuEST initiative continues essential existing policy elements and incorporates a policy framework to increase ecotourism opportunities in national parks, streamline management and best practice operations.